Engineering Atom-Photon Hybridization with Density-Modulated Atomic Ensembles in Coupled Cavities: Coupled-mode model

-\textit{Coupled-mode model.---} We consider an ensemble of $N$ two-level atoms fixed in space, simultaneously interacting with $M$ quantized light modes, each confined into a different optical cavity.
-The detuning $\Delta_m$ of each mode $m$ from the atomic transition, as well as the corresponding constant atom-mode coupling $g_m$, can be individually controlled.
+We consider an ensemble of $N$ ultracold two-level atoms simultaneously interacting with $M$ quantized light modes, each confined to a different optical cavity.
+The timescales of interest are such that the internal atomic dynamics is not affected by atomic motion The detuning $\Delta_m$ of each mode $m$ from the atomic transition, as well as the corresponding constant atom-mode coupling $g_m$, can be individually controlled.
 This system is described by the following Hamiltonian, derived in the rotating-wave approximation:

 where the raising (lowering) operator $\hat{\sigma}_{j}=\ket{e_j}\bra{g_j}$ ($\hat{\sigma}_{j}^{\dagger}=\ket{g_j}\bra{e_j}$) of atom $j$ describes the transition from its internal ground state $\ket{g_{j}}$ to its excited state $\ket{e_{j}}$, whereas $\hat{\sigma}_{j}^z=\ket{e_j}\bra{e_j}-\ket{g_j}\bra{g_j}$ corresponds to the inversion population operator.
 The symbol $\hat{a}_{m}$($\hat{a}_{m}^{\dagger}$) denotes the photon annihilation (creation) operator for mode $m$, which is characterized by its wavevector $\mathbf{k}_{m}$.
 The standing-wave profile of mode $m$ modulates the atom-mode coupling as $g_{m}\cos(\mathbf{k}_{m}\cdot\mathbf{r}_{j})$, with $\mathbf{r}_{j}$ representing the position of atom $j$.
 We pump only mode $m=1$ using a laser with Rabi frequency $\eta$ and detuning $\Delta$ from the atomic transition, and adopt it as the reference frame.
 The remaining $M-1$ modes thus acquire photons solely through scattering by the atomic cloud.
 Fig.~\ref{fig1} illustrates the particular case of two modes in crossed cavities.